lara-j-ds/Summer_Project_24-25/README.md

 To use files from fresh install of python will need to pip install notebook, numpy, scipy, xarray, matplotlib, cartopy, holoviews, hvplot, geoviews

 ## File Guide
 Xarray_StartupGuide --> The basics of xarray + some extras: how to load in and plot data, including with map projections, vectors, animation
 MakingPlots --> slightly more in depth than xarray guide, covers most plots useful for atmospheric data + some miscellaneous other types of graphs
-            --> also shows how to make interactive plots two different ways Interactive_matplotlib --> redundant, deleting soon O3_Figures --> uses ozone data specifically, most helpful for scalar data focusing on concentration levels/chemistry based on location + pressure level
+            --> also shows how to make interactive plots two different ways O3_Figures --> uses ozone data specifically, most helpful for scalar data focusing on concentration levels/chemistry based on location + pressure level
 Windfields --> uses wind data, most helpful for vector data based on location matplotlib, xarray --> not useful, just shows my first steps when learning how to use matplotlib and xarray

 ## **Common error messages and solutions:**